-The application proposes the construction of up to 49 residential units on land off North Avenue, Darley Abbey, which lies within the buffer zone of the Derwent Valley Mills World Heritage Site.
 The World Heritage Site Partnership provided advice on planning application DER/02/14/00198/PRI which was refused in September 2014.
-Whilst recognising this application proposes a different layout and means of access off North Avenue, additional tree planting to the south east of the site and noting the submitted Heritage Statement, we do not consider the changes alter the previous advice given, which is repeated below.
+Whilst recognising this application proposes a different layout and means of access off North Avenue, additional tree planting to the south east of the site and noting the submitted Heritage Statement, the changes do not significantly alter the previous advice given, which is repeated in a slightly revised form below.

 This undeveloped area of open, green countryside was deliberately included within the Buffer Zone to protect the setting of the Site.
-Any significant development would impact in a negative way on the setting of the Site by substituting housing for this survival of the natural rural landscape context within which the historic industrialisation emerged and survives today in its arrested state.
+Any significant development would impact in a negative way on the setting of the Site by substituting housing for this survival of the natural rural landscape context, within which the historic industrialisation emerged and survives today in its arrested state.

-The proposed development immediately abuts the Site itself; indeed the access road and proposed car parks and playing field is within the World Heritage Site.
+The proposed development immediately abuts the inscribed Site.
 The Site is characterised at this point as open natural flood plain to the River Derwent, where the only tangible signs of human intervention north of the Darley Abbey Mills complex is the railway, essential infrastructure e.g. strategic roads and sewerage works, and the occasional isolated farmstead, before the Site reaches the historic settlements of Makeney and Milford.

-The application site is highly visible from within the World Heritage Site, from Darley Abbey to Breadsall, and just beyond.
+The application site is highly visible from within the World Heritage Site, and from Darley Abbey to Breadsall, and just beyond.
 From the public amenity route of the Derwent Valley Heritage Way that follows the edge of the River Derwent, the lower valley slopes rising from the river meadows of the flood plain, on its western side, retain an undeveloped character; the tower of St Matthew's Church, Darley Abbey, is almost the only visible built feature within this expanse of tree covered slopes.
 If the application site were to be developed with housing as proposed, despite its lower level than the existing adjacent housing of North Avenue, it would not be perceived as a natural extension to the existing edge of settlement development, but would appear as a highly visible, isolated development within this, the designated 'Green Wedge', consisting of the tree covered valley slopes and the natural meadows of the River Derwent's flood plain.
-Furthermore, the housing in North Avenue would be opened up by breaching the existing green screen to form the vehicular access.